roboscienceorg/book/source/Introduction/index.rst

 extend our grasp, our strength and our speed.
 We know of no technology that aims to extend human capability like robotics does.

-Robotics is an engineering discipline stemming from the fusion of science and art.
+:index:`Robotics` is an engineering discipline stemming from the fusion of science and art.
 Humans have an insatiable curiosity, a drive to create, and a considerable amount of self-interest.
 Building machines which look like us, act like us and do things like us was the engineering manifest